-The JFFS3 superblock management mechanism works as follows.
+The JFFS3 superblock management mechanisms work as follows.
 Suppose there are k chain eraseblocks in the current superblock management scheme.
 The superblock updates are written to consecutive sectors of the super eraseblock.
 When the super eraseblock has no more empty sectors, new super eraseblock is picked, the superblock update is written to the new super eraseblock, and new reference is written to the chain eraseblock k.

 Similarly, when there is no space in the chain eraseblock k, new chain eraseblock k is picked and the corresponding reference is written to chain eraseblock k - 1, and so on.
-When there are no free sectors in the chain eraseblock 1, new chain eraseblock 1 is picked and the corresponding reference in the anchor area is updated.
+When there are no free sectors in the chain eraseblock 1, new chain eraseblock 1 is picked and the corresponding reference is written to the anchor area.

-Figure 10 presents the example of the superblock management scheme (k = 2).
+Figure 16 presents the example of the superblock management scheme (k = 2).

-- 1. Initially there are 2 chain eraseblocks (numbers 5 and 419) and the super eraseblock (number 501).
+- 1. Initially, there are 2 chain eraseblocks (numbers 5 and 419) and the super eraseblock (number 501).
 There is a reference in the first sector of the anchor area which refers the chain eraseblock 1.
 The first sector of the chain eraseblock 1 refers the chain eraseblock 2, and the first sector of the chain eraseblock 2 refers the super eraseblock.
 The first sector of the super eraseblock contains the superblock. - 2.
-After the superblock has been updated, the 2nd sector of the super eraseblock contains the valid copy of the superblock and the first sector contains garbage. - 3.
-The superblock has been updated many times and the valid superblock is at the last sector of the super eraseblock while the other sectors of the super eraseblock contain garbage. - 4.
-As there were no free sectors at the super eraseblock, new super eraseblock was chosen (eraseblock number 7) and the next superblock update was written to the first sector of the new super eraseblock.
-As the super eraseblock changed its position, the corresponding reference at the chain eraseblock 2 should have been updated.
-It was updated out-of-place and now the first sector of the chain eraseblock 2 is dirty while the second sector contains the valid reference to the new super eraseblock. - 5.
-The superblock has been updated many times and the super eraseblock changed its position many times and it is currently at the eraseblock number 100.
-The reference to the super eraseblock was also updated many times and at the moment the last sector of the chain eraseblock 2 contains the valid reference while the other sectors are obsolete.
-Similarly, the last sector of the super eraseblock contains valid superblock while the other sectors are obsolete.
+After the superblock has been updated, the second sector of the super eraseblock contains the valid copy of the superblock and the first sector contains garbage.

-Figure 10: The superblock management example.
+Figure 16: The superblock management example.